kakatcy/pro-mern-book/README.md

 # Chapter notes

+## Chapter 11: React-Bootstrap
+**Summary**
+In this chapter,

+**Chapter 11 notes:**
+1. Bootstrap Installation
+     - Installed React-Bootstrap which contains a library of React components and has no CSS styles or themes itself.
+     - made the issuetrack page fit different size of screen.
+2. Buttons
+     - changed Apply and Reset buttons to Bootstrap buttons and used icons to replace Close and Delete links.

 ## Chapter 10: React Forms
 **Summary**
 In this chapter, Firstly, I compared the controlled and uncontrolled form components, and added apply button and reset button to control filters.
 Secondly, I created some React UI components such as NumInput, DateInput and TextInput, which used for different types of data.
 Lastly, I finished the CRUD paradigm by adding Update and Delete operation.
 I implemented update for a whole issue and also just change to states of issue.
 For the deletion part, I added a delete button and users can click it to delete the issue.